 Air Jordan VI: Released in 1991

 The Air Jordan 6 is all about speed and superlative performance.
-Every detail has been considered for game-optimisation, from the two grip holes on the tongue for easy entry to the neoprene sleeve lining, boosting comfort and minimising the risk of blisters.
+Every detail has been considered for game-optimization, from the two grip holes on the tongue for easy entry to the neoprene sleeve lining, boosting comfort and minimizing the risk of blisters.

 Apparently, the sneaker was inspired by Michael Jordan’s Porsche 911 and the star won his first championship title with a pair of these ultra-cool creations on his feet, making it hands-down one of the best Jordan shoes of all time.